eliasbagley/Pesticide/README.md

 Pesticide.addTextInput(name: String, block: (String) -> ())
 ```

-The blocks are callbacks used when the value of the control is changed, allowing you to add custom functionality or run code ad hoc
+The blocks are callbacks used when the value of the control is changed, allowing you to add custom functionality and run arbitrary code

+Pesticde has a control to configure app level proxy settings, rather than having to set the proxy at the system level

 ```swift
 Pesticide.addProxy(block: (NSURLSessionConfiguration?) -> ())
 ```
-addProxy takes a closure that takes an NSURLSessionConfiguration? object allowing you to plug into whatever networking framework your project uses.
+addProxy accepts a closure that passes in NSURLSessionConfiguration? object allowing you to plug into whatever networking framework your project uses.
 the NSURLSessionConfiguration will be configured based on a host and port.
 The syntax for the proxy textfield is "host:port"
 e.g.
 111.11.11.1:8888